fbpx

 The HPV virus is spread through oral sexual activity as well as mouth-to-mouth interactions such as kissing.
 Its actual mechanism of spreading is through infected saliva touching delicate mucosal membranes in the mouth, or cuts/damage on the gums.
 There is also a small risk of the virus being spread from mother to child via breastfeeding.
 The HPV infection can persist for up to 2 years but is usually totally destroyed by the immune system rather than developing into anything further.

-How do I reduce the risk of HPV in the mouth?
+How do I reduce the risk of HPV mouth sores?

 There are certain things you can do to reduce your risk factors for developing oral HPV.
 This includes avoiding having multiple sexual partners, quitting smoking and the use of tobacco products, reducing your alcohol intake, and general safe sexual practices such as using protection.